-Your typical all-perils homeowner’s insurance policy will cover your roof and the cost of replacement if a storm damages it.
+Your typical all-perils homeowner’s insurance policy will cover your roof and the cost of replacement if it sustains storm damage.
 This is the good news, but you should note you’re covered only if the roof damage results from a sudden accident or act of God.
 Damages from normal wear and tear or an old roofing system are usually not eligible for reimbursement.
 Many insurance companies typically categorize these damages under the general maintenance responsibility of the property owner.

 Understanding What Constitutes an Act of God